timboudreau/cfig/README.md

         var defaults = { verbose : false }

         new Configuration(defaults, function(err, cfig) {

-        });
+            // Remember, if you use the configuration object before this
+            // callback is called, it may not be fully initialized });

 If you pass ``-xvf`` you get